 Shooting a .22 rifle is a rite of passage for almost every shooting sports enthusiast.
-If you are one of the many who still enjoys taking out a .22 rifle and going plinking from time to time, the Marlin Model 60 might be your weapon of choice.
+If you still enjoy taking out a .22 rifle for plinking from time to time, the Marlin Model 60 is a popular option.

-While plinking with iron sights is always a fun time, adding a scope to the equation can amp up the fun even more as you watch aluminum can after aluminum can spinning and twirling away from their perches down range.
+While plinking with iron sights is always fun, adding a scope to the equation can amp up the fun even more.

 If you don’t have time for the details, check out the list below for the best rated Marlin Model 60 Scopes: